 Research the requirements to become a fashion retail manager.
 Learn about the job description and duties, and read the step-by-step process to start a career in fashion retail management.

-Requirements to Become a Fashion Retail Manager
+Do I Want to Be a Fashion Retail Manager?

 Fashion retail managers oversee the sales staff at a clothing store or in a specific department of a retail business, depending on the size of the establishment.
 They are responsible for interviewing and hiring new employees, as well as training them for the job and handling customer service inquiries.
 They ensure that all employees stay on-task and that all store operations run smoothly.